Best Practices for Kubernetes StdOut Log Whitelisting¶

 # more_tag = "some_other_value"

-This method collects logs from Pods with specified image names, as shown in the following figure:
+This collects logs from specified image-named Pods as shown in the following figure:

-Collect logs only from cluster components coredns and nginx, while marking nginx with annotations.
-Even images not included in the container_include_log
+Collect only the logs from cluster components coredns and nginx.
+Meanwhile, mark nginx using Annotations.
+Images not included in the container_include_log

-whitelist, such as busybox, can be marked via annotations for collection.
-This is because annotation marking has higher priority.
+whitelist, such as busybox, can also be marked via Annotations and then collected.
+This is because the priority of marking via Annotations is higher.

 For more detailed log processing principles, refer to <Datakit Log Processing Overview>